Joel Anderson: California State Assembly (2006–2010)

-Anderson was elected to the California Assembly in 2006, as a representative of the 77th Assembly District in East San Diego County, California.
+In 2006, Anderson was elected to the California Assembly to represent the 77th District in East San Diego County, California.
 His campaign issues included border security, combating illegal immigration, decreasing taxes and fighting government waste, and promoting Jessica's Law in order to prevent sex offenders residing nearby educational facilities and local parks.
-He received endorsements in his 2006 campaign, from Republican politicians in San Diego County including Ray Haynes, State Senator Bill Morrow, and Assemblyman Mark Wyland.
-Helped by those endorsements, he narrowly won a five-candidate primary over Santee City Councilman Jack Dale by 858 votes, which was tantamount to victory in the general election.
+He received endorsements from San Diego County Republicans including Ray Haynes, State Senator Bill Morrow, and Assemblyman Mark Wyland.
+Anderson narrowly won a five-candidate primary over Santee City Councilman Jack Dale by 858 votes, which was tantamount to victory in the general election.